49th FG c1942

 via Barnstormers 2014

-bound for the Netherlands Dutch East Indies.
+bound for the Netherlands Dutch East Indies (NEI).
 These aircraft were not part of the original order placed by the ML-KNIL.
 It

-is unknown if Dutch markings or serial numbers were ever assigned or applied to these planes.
+is unknown if Dutch markings or serial numbers were assigned or applied to these P-40s.

 description of how fast he left the Philippines, 'like a spotted ass